 Consequently, a growing transportation company’s established I.T. structure needs to comprise of a future projected growth rate.
 It should also have a plan to alter and optimize the structure of the I.T. department.
 If your transportation business is to thrive in the current highly competitive world, it needs to have a great I.T. structure and department mostly which is characterized by the above attributes.

 JMARK has been helping healthcare companies achieve greater success for more than thirty years.
-We have offices in Springfield, MO; Tulsa, OK; and Fayetteville, AR, and clients throughout the country.
+We have offices in Springfield, MO and Tulsa, OK, and clients throughout the country.